Cevanne Horrocks-Hopayian: Awards

 In 2013 she gained a PRS award for Consortium5's commission L'envoi, commemorating the death of suffragette Emily Wilding Davison.

 The Evolution of Eve was developed in 2013 with Sveriges Radio into a broadcast, 'DJ Helga', aimed at young people,.
 It reached the last five at the international Prix Marulić, hosted by Croatian Radiotelevision in 2015.

 In 2015, Horrocks-Hopayian was commissioned to write 'Ser Սեր (Love)' for the London Jazz Festival, performed by herself alongside guitarist Christopher Montague.
 She developed the piece for SATB choir in 2017, which won a BASCA call for works by BAME composers.
 It was premièred by the BBC Singers, and recorded for BBC Radio 3.

 Trish Clowes commissioned Horrocks-Hopayian to write 'Muted Lines' for her project "My Iris" in 2016.

 "Muted Lines" won the BASCA British Composer Award in 2017.

 In 2018, Melodia Women's Choir of New York City commissioned Red Bird, sharing the story of Zitkala-Sa, for its Women Composers' Commissioning Award, with world premiere performances in New York City.

 Nominations

 She was finalist for two BASCA British Composer Awards in 2017: "Muted Lines" was nominated for the Jazz Composition category, and "Khadambi's House" was nominated for the Chamber Ensemble category.

 She was finalist, with Hugh Jones, as Crewdson, in the BASCA British Composer Awards in 2018 in the Sonic Art category for "Two Machines".
 This featured a new musical instrument developed by Horrocks-Hopayian and Crewdson, called the 'sonic bonnet', through which she can trigger sounds.
 Cevanne was featured in the New Music event at the BBC Proms 2019 with the Sonic Bonnet and her harp.

+She was nominated, with Hugh Jones, for an Ivor Novello Award at The Ivors Classical Awards 2023.
+Rites for crossing water, their outdoor installation, augmented reality book and EP built around instructional texts, imagined as folklore for the future was nominated for Best Sound Art.